Experienced WordPress Developer

-We’re looking for a front end developer to join the Monkee-Boy team.
+We’re looking for a front end developer with a focus on WordPress to join the Monkee-Boy team.

 The candidate will be competitively compensated based on work experience, demonstration of success, and other intangibles they bring to the table.
 They will be able to participate in all employee incentive programs.